suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 Section 10.2.1 {{{MoQ-TRANSPORT}} defines fields of a canonical MOQT Object.
-The protection scheme defined in this draft encrypts the `Object Payload` and authenticates the  `Group ID`, `Object ID`, `Immutable Header Extensions` (Section 11.2 of {{{MoQ-TRANSPORT}} }}, if any and `Object Payload` fields, regardless of the on-the-wire encoding of the objects over QUIC Datagrams or QUIC streams.
+The protection scheme defined in this draft encrypts the `Object Payload` and Private header extensions.
+The scheme authenticates the  `Group ID`, `Object ID`, `Immutable Header Extensions` (Section 11.2 of {{{MoQ-TRANSPORT}} }} and `Object Payload` fields, regardless of the on-the-wire encoding of the objects over QUIC Datagrams or QUIC streams.

 ## Extensions

-MOQT defines two types of Object Header Extensions, public and immutable.
+MOQT defines two types of Object Header Extensions, public (or mutable) and immutable.
 The immutable extensions are included in the authenticated metadata.
 This specification adds Private Object header extension (see {{pvt-ext}}).
 This extension is serialized and encrypted along with the Object payload, decrypted and decoded by the receiver.
 This specification further defines `Secure Object KID` extension (see {{keyid-ext}}), which is contained within the immutable extensions.

 ## Setup Assumptions